grafana/loki/docs/sources/configure/_index.md

   # CLI flag: -cassandra.table-options
   [table_options: <string> | default = ""]

-# Configures storing index in BoltDB.
-Required fields only required when boltdb
+# Deprecated: Configures storing index in BoltDB.
+Required fields only required
-# is present in the configuration.
+# when boltdb is present in the configuration.
 boltdb:
   # Location of BoltDB index files.
   # CLI flag: -boltdb.dir